 If you are still looking for a foolproof chocolate cookie recipe, you are at the right place.
 These chewy double Chocolate Cake Mix Cookies are the EASIEST cookies EVER!
 Super chocolatey thanks to the chocolate cake mix and chocolate chips.
 You can even make your own variation by using different add-ins.

 Who doesn’t like shortcuts when it comes to baking?
 And cake mixes are used right for this purpose.
 They make baking way easier, especially for those who are new bakers or if you are short of time.
+We prefer baking with cake mix especially when we are in a hurry.
+Pumpkin Muffins With Cake Mix and Peach Cobbler Cake Mix are two other favorite recipes on the blog.
+So go check them out too if you like super easy recipes.

 These double chocolate cookies are soooo easy to make with a box of chocolate cake mix plus a few more ingredients.
 I promise these are way easer than going to a bakery.
 Everything easily gets together in a bowl and ready to bake in 5 minutes.